voxel51/eta/modules_dev_guide.md

 # ETA Module Developer's Guide

 This document describes best practices for contributing modules to ETA.
+See `core_dev_guide.md` for instructions on contributing to the core ETA infrastructure.

 ## What are ETA modules?